Nauticus: USS Wisconsin

 One of the largest battleships ever built arrived at Nauticus on the downtown Norfolk waterfront on December 7, 2000.
 That date was significant because it marked the 57th anniversary of USS Wisconsin's launching in 1943 – two years to the day after the attack on Pearl Harbor.

 USS Wisconsin opened for main deck tours on April 16, 2001.
 That date marked the 57th anniversary of the ship's commissioning in 1944.

 Wisconsin, one of four Iowa-class battleships constructed by the United States Navy, was built from 1941 to 1943 at the Philadelphia Navy Yard and commissioned in 1944.
 She played a major role in World War II, earning five battle stars for service against Japanese forces.
 She served during the Korean War, and led the Navy’s surface attack on Iraq during the Persian Gulf War in 1991, firing not only her first but also the campaign's first Tomahawk missile.
 The ship was decommissioned at Philadelphia and retired to the Naval Inactive Reserve Fleet in Portsmouth, Virginia, in October 1996.

 On April 16, 2010, exactly 66 years from the day she was commissioned at Philadelphia Naval Shipyard, the United States Navy ceremoniously transferred ownership of the vessel to the city of Norfolk, Virginia.
 Vice Admiral David Architzel joined Mayor Paul Fraim, other city and military leaders, and former crew members on deck to conduct the ceremony.
-Vice Admiral Architzel presented the long glass to Norfolk Mayor Paul Fraim signifying that the Mayor now has the watch.
+Architzel presented the long glass to Norfolk Mayor Paul Fraim signifying that the Mayor now has the watch.

 By the end of November 2009, more than 2,495,296 visitors have walked the teak decks of Wisconsin.
-These visitors have come from all fifty U.S. states and from many other nations to experience the battleship.
+These visitors have come from all fifty U.S. states and from many other nations around the world to experience the battleship.

 Sail Nauticus

 Sail Nauticus is a 501(c)3 nonprofit organization created by the Nauticus Foundation in 2013.
-Sail Nauticus is a community sailing center, with both adult and youth programs.
+Sail Nauticus is a community sailing center using Harbor 20 sailboats, with both adult and youth programs.
 Its cornerstone program is the Sail Nauticus Academy, an after-school program in partnership with Norfolk Public Schools that teaches middle school students sailing and maritime sciences from a STEM perspective.
+It also has a Summer Camp.